 Remember that light colours won't cover dark colours, so you'll want to pick nice contrasting colours.
 A light coloured background, and a dark colour for the handprint/footprint.

-For an older child who is less likely to move and close their hand, start with a base coat.
+For an older child who is less likely to move and close their hand, you can start with a base coat, if you'd like.

 Using your lighter colour, paint on 3 coats of paint, using a hair dryer to dry in between and speed up the drying process.
 (You can wait to do the inside last)

 Make sure it's nice and dry, because if the paint is still wet, it could lift off a bit when you're doing the handprint.